apache/skywalking/docs/en/setup/envoy/als_setting.md

 `persistence` analyzer adapts the Envoy access log format to SkyWalking's [native log format](https://github.com/apache/skywalking-data-collect-protocol/blob/master/logging/Logging.proto)
-, and forwards the formatted logs to [LAL](../../concepts-and-designs/lal.md), where you can configure persistent conditions, such as `sampler`, only persist error logs, etc.
+, and forwards the formatted logs to [LAL](../../concepts-and-designs/lal.md), where you can configure persistent conditions, such as `sampler`, only persist error logs, etc. SkyWalking provides a default configuration file [`envoy-als.yaml`](../../../../oap-server/server-bootstrap/src/main/resources/lal/envoy-als.yaml) that you can adjust as per your needs.
+Please make sure to activate this rule via adding the rule name `envoy-als` into config item `log-analyzer/default/lalFiles` (or environment variable `SW_LOG_LAL_FILES`, e.g. `SW_LOG_LAL_FILES=envoy-als`).

 **Attention**: because `persistence` analyzer also needs a mechanism to map the logs into responding services, hence, you need to configure at least one of `k8s-mesh` or `mx-mesh` as its antecedent so that `persistence` analyzer knows which service the logs belong to.
+For example, you should set `envoy-metric/default/alsHTTPAnalysis` (or environment variable `SW_ENVOY_METRIC_ALS_HTTP_ANALYSIS`) to something like `k8s-mesh,persistence`, `mx-mesh,persistence` or `k8s-mesh,mx-mesh,persistence`.